 The registration service for non IGA Financial Institutions is open.
-Registrations will be finalised and GIINs will be assigned to registered entities from 22 June 2014.
 The IRS has published guidance regarding the registration process.

 Financial Institutions in a Model 1 jurisdiction are not required to provide a GIIN to withholding agents in order to establish their FATCA status prior to 1 January 2015.
 Before that date Model 1 Financial Institutions can confirm their status by either: